 Many college students occasionally feel sad or anxious, but these emotions pass within a few days.
 In contrast, depression affects how a person feels, thinks and behaves and can lead to a variety of emotional and physical problems.

 Signs and symptoms that a student might be experiencing depression during college include:

-- Feelings of sadness or unhappiness
+- Feelings of sadness, tearfulness, emptiness or hopelessness

-- Irritability or frustration, even over small matters
+- Angry outbursts, irritability or frustration, even over small matters

 - Loss of interest or pleasure in most or all normal activities, such as hobbies or sports

 - Anxiety, agitation or restlessness

 - Slowed thinking, speaking or body movements

 - Feelings of worthlessness or guilt, fixating on past failures, or blaming yourself for things that aren't your responsibility

 - Trouble thinking, concentrating, making decisions and remembering things

 - Frequent or recurrent thoughts of death, suicidal thoughts, suicide attempts, or suicide

 - Unexplained physical problems, such as back pain or headaches